EMIjess/evalwaterfallr/README.md

 ISR <- 0.63 # Installation Rate (IRR_expost/IRR_exante) smaller as evaluated
 ```

-With thes parameters, programs may want to focus on Installation Rate.
+With these impact parameters, program administrators may want to focus on Installation Rate.
 However, when provided, as usual, in a table, these parameters are difficult to distill into importance.

 Simple Visualization of Non-Permuted Values
 -------------------------------------------